 The saliva test, mouth swab test, or oral fluids test, among other names, is an alcohol swab test.
 It is easy to perform and can show results in approx ten minutes.
 Collecting a saliva sample is also quick, simple, and non-invasive.
-A saliva test may cost more than a urine test but less than blood, hair, or other testing methods.

-Saliva is a viable sample in testing for alcohol and drugs because it retains the same substances as those found in the blood.
-A saliva test is also more effective in detecting recent substance use — in fact, it can detect alcohol almost immediately after ingestion, and drugs like amphetamines, cocaine, and opiates within five minutes to one hour.
+A saliva test is also more effective in detecting recent substance use.
+It can identify alcohol almost immediately after ingestion, and drugs like amphetamines, cocaine, and opiates within five minutes to one hour.
 Alcohol may only be discovered in urine after around two hours, and drugs, even longer.

 How Is It Done?